 1. Status of the position: Full-time or Part-time

 If you’re looking to fill a temporary position, placement agencies are what you would typically be looking for.
 They work with a wide bank of candidates that are ready and available to work and therefore can rapidly fill most of your temporary needs.

-If you’re looking to fill a permanent position, the nature of the position, the level of seniority and the number of years of experience required will help you determine if a firm of headhunters or a placement agency is what you need to be looking for.
+If you’re looking to fill a permanent position, the nature of the position, the level of seniority and the number of years of experience required will help you determine if a firm of headhunters or a placement agency is what you need.

 2. The nature of the position

-Placement agency will be particularly efficient to fill positions requiring more generic skills like ones requiring manual or clerical work.
+Placement agencies will be particularly efficient to fill positions requiring more generic skills like ones requiring manual or clerical work.

 However, if you are looking to recruit someone with an intermediate, senior or executive profile that is diverse and complex, with specific skills and years of experience, headhunters will be better suited to help you in your search.